cepheidtech/PolluxOS/README.md

 ## Getting around

-The .sb3 files for each version of the OS publicly released so far can be found under `/sb3/v1x`.
+The .sb3 files for each public version of the OS can be found in `/sb3/v1x`.